scalingexcellence/scrapybook/README.md

 Once you have Docker installed and started, change to the project directory and run:

   1. `docker-compose pull` - To check for updated images
-  2. `docker-compose up` - Will scroll log messages as various services start up.
-Ctrl-C will stop containers, or `docker-compose down` in another shell window.
+  2. `docker-compose up` - Will scroll log messages as various containers (virtual machines) start up.
+To stop the containers, Ctrl-C in this window, or enter `docker-compose down` in another shell window.

-`docker system prune` will delete the system-wide Docker images, containers, and volumes that are not in use when want to recover space.
+`docker system prune` will delete the system-wide Docker images, containers, and volumes that are not in use when you want to recover space.

 See also [the official website](http://scrapybook.com)